Cremation is the preferred choice for almost 70% of funerals today for a variety of reasons.

 • Markeaton Crematorium – in the City of Derby.

 Bramcote has two chapels – the Serenity Chapel and the Reflection Chapel.
-The Serenity Chapel can seat up to 110 people and the Reflection Chapel can seat a maximum of 46 people, with no additional standing room.
+The Serenity Chapel can seat up to 120 people and the Reflection Chapel can seat a maximum of 46 people, with no additional standing room.
+Bramcote offers the facility to show a photo presentation on screens at the front of both chapels, and also the option to record or webcast the Service.

 Mansfield has two chapels – the Thoresby Chapel and the Newstead Chapel.
 The Thoresby Chapel can seat up to 150 people and the Newstead Chapel can seat a maximum of 50 people, with no standing room.